awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-gluecontext.md

 + `tableName` — The table name in the Data Catalog\.
 + `redshiftTmpDir` — The temporary staging directory to be used with certain data sinks\.
 Set to empty by default\.
 + `transformationContext` — The transformation context that is associated with the sink to be used by job bookmarks\.
 Set to empty by default\.
-+ `push_down_predicate` – Filters partitions without having to list and read all the files in your dataset\.
++ `pushDownPredicate` – Filters partitions without having to list and read all the files in your dataset\.
 For more information, see [Pre\-Filtering Using Pushdown Predicates](aws-glue-programming-etl-partitions.md#aws-glue-programming-etl-partitions-pushdowns)\.
 + `additionalOptions` – Additional options provided to AWS Glue\.
 + `catalogId` — The catalog ID \(account ID\) of the Data Catalog being accessed\.
 When null, the default account ID of the caller is used\.